 If you have any questions about holding a fellowship with our department, please contact: email@example.com.

 These fellowships offer researchers the opportunity to return to a research career after a break of two or more years for a family, health or caring reason.
 By combining a personsalised retraining programme with a challenging research project, Daphne Jackson Trust Fellowships provide a vital opportunity for those looking to return to a research career.
 Fellowships are flexible and part-time, usually completed over two years at 0.5 FTE.
 They consist of a challenging research project and at least 100 hours of retraining per year.

 Fellowship holders at Department of Mathematics

-Some of our Fellows include:
+Some of our past and present Fellows include:

-Dr Nóra Szakács, working with Prof. Victoria Gould on ‘Partial actions of monoids and partial reflections ‘ (PartAct), 2019-2021, Marie Skłodowska-Curie Individual Fellowship.
+Dr Nóra Szakács, was working with Prof. Victoria Gould on ‘Partial actions of monoids and partial reflections ‘ (PartAct), 2019-2021, Marie Skłodowska-Curie Individual Fellowship.